Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

 \textbf{Unique advantages of using wireless AI techniques: }AI has emerged as a highly efficient solution to overcome these challenges in spectrum sharing.
 Here, we focus on analyzing the applications of AI in spectrum sharing with recent successful works.
 Many AI-empowered solutions with ML, DL and DRL techniques have been proposed to spectrum sharing issues in wireless communications.

 \textbf{Recent works: } The work in \cite{403} presents an inter-operator spectrum sharing (IOSS) model that takes advantage of the benefits of spectral proximity between users and BSs.
 By executing a Q-learning scheme at each BSs, the network operators can achieve efficient spectrum sharing among users with high quality of experience and spectral resource utilization.
 To be clear, the network operators can share their licenced spectrum with others via an orthogonal spectrum sharing based business model.
-The BSs can make decisions to utilize the IOSS mode based on the amount of spectral resources requested from the neighbours, while inferences among users are taken to formulate the action (i.e. spectrum sharing parameters) to satisfy user demands in different load scenarios.
-To this end, a Q-learning algorithm is derived so that the BS can adjust dynamically the spectrum amount based on the states and actions for sharing among different types of users, including users with high service demands and users with less resource requirements.
+The BSs can make decisions to utilize the IOSS mode based on the amount of spectral resources requested from the neighbours, while inferences among users are taken to formulate the action (e.g., spectrum sharing parameters) to satisfy user demands in different load scenarios.
+To this end, a Q-learning algorithm is derived so that the BS can adjust dynamically the spectrum resources based on the states and actions for self-organized sharing among different types of users, including users with high service demands and users with lower resource requirements.
+However, the learning structure needs to be improved to enhance the learning quality, e.g., combining with DNN training for better data feature selection.

-Database-based spectrum sharing is of the important solutions for wireless IoT communications \cite{404}.
-In fact, the spectrum sharing policies of a spectrum can be aggregated as a database so that the SUs can refer for avoiding spectrum interference with primary users, especially in the primary exclusive region (PER).
-Therefore, updating the PER once spectrum interference occurs is necessary to make sure that the smooth spectrum exchange is ensured.
-To do that, a supervised learning algorithm is derived to update the PER and learn a sharing policy over time for allocating optimally spectrum over the network, aiming to increase the efficiency of spectrum usage among users.